The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 The farmer went to get the girl and told her to stay inside the altar rails for the night.

-He then sprinkled holy water all over the church apart from the runner on the floor in the middle of the church.
+He then sprinkled holy water all over the church, except for the runner on the floor in the middle.

 After dark, the ghost appeared in the church and walked on the runner towards the altar.
 The farmer followed him and sprinkled holy water on the runner.